-The main COVID-19 vaccine we use for primary doses in Aotearoa New Zealand — for most people dose 1 and 2 — is made by Pfizer-BioNTech.
+The main COVID-19 vaccine we use for most people in Aotearoa is made by Pfizer-BioNTech.

 It is also known by its brand name, Comirnaty.
 It is an mRNA-based (messenger ribonucleic acid) vaccine.